MarkLee7925/Optical-Interconnection-Network/README.md

 ## Datasets:

-The .csv file usedin this project contains 640 samples and is located in the data folder.
+The .csv file usedin this project contains 640 samples.
+Additional information about each feature can be found in the optical_data_features.txt file.
+Both files are located in the data folder.

 ## Model: